-Have you gotten to retirement with a fat nest egg?
-Congratulations!
-All those years of toil and saving have paid off.
+Getting to retirement with a fat nest egg is a big accomplishment: All those years of toil and saving finally pay off.

-If you are exceedingly fortunate and plan to pass on a big inheritance to your children or a charity, you still have one big retirement-planning mission remaining: protecting a big chunk of your wealth from disappearing into the coffers of state and federal governments.
+If you are exceedingly fortunate and plan to pass on a big inheritance to your children or a charity, you still have one big retirement-planning mission remaining: protecting a chunk of your wealth from disappearing into the coffers of state and federal government.

 Depending on where you live, achieving that goal can be difficult, or relatively easy.
-In fact, 33 states charge no estate or inheritance taxes.
+In fact, 33 states have no estate or inheritance taxes.

 And pity the poor residents of the alleged “Free State” — Maryland levies both types of taxes.